 In 2002, I opened a second business, the Halifax Mac Store, in Halifax.
 At the peak, I employed 23 full-time staff.
 As both businesses evolved, I paid close attention to day-to-day operations.

 Eventually, I downsized so I could focus my attention on new opportunities.
 During this period, I'm proud to have found employment for my former employees.
 The decision to refocus my life was a good one.
 I have more time to devote to my family, more time to pursue new business ventures and more time to spend outdoors.
 It also allows me to become more involved in my community, while still maintaining a connection to the IT industry.

 Located in Jewetts Mills, my company is a member of the Mactaquac County Chamber of Commerce and a long-standing member, since 1998, of the Canadian Federation of Independent Business (CFIB).

 I am on the Board of the Local Service District of Bright and have been the secretary for the Sno-Drifters Snowmobile Club Inc. (Club 10).
 I’m a member of both the Friends of Mactaquac Lake and Friends of Mactaquac Park.
 I enjoy attending events put on by the Keswick Ridge Historical Society and look forward to “Music Nights” put on by various groups in our community.
+I also volunteer with Meals on Wheels.
 I’m grateful for the work these organizations do and I help in any way I can.

 Every chance I get, I’m outside using my chainsaw, tractor, portable sawmill, or snowmobiling and boating.
 I enjoy learning how to operate new equipment and have even done some welding.
 Keeping up with new technologies is important to me.
 Having a 3D printer and virtual reality gear allows me to keep pace with current trends.
 For all the things I do, I carefully research the tools and equipment that may be required.

 Recently, though, my father’s passion for politics has surfaced in me.
 Being involved in local politics, as I have been for a while now, shows me how important the political process is to people at the local level.